fulyaertay/personal-portfolio/README.md

 - Supabase Database
 ```

-## 💻 Features

-- List My Projects
-- My Resume Link
-- My About
-- Contact Form
-- Fully Responsive
-- Cross Platform

 ## 🚀 About Me

 I'm Fulya Ertay.

-I am a junior front-end developer building full-stack applications & learning new technologies.
+I am a Software Engineer building full-stack applications & learning new technologies.
 I am proficient in HTML, CSS, JavaScript and have working knowledge of ReactJS.
 I am passionate about creating user-friendly websites and web applications that are easy to use.
 My goal is to be able to build applications that are fast, responsive, and fun to use.

 ### 🔗 You Can Follow Me